rnsherpa/keikaku-bot/README.md

-Replies to comments that contain "keikaku" with "Translator's note: Keikaku means plan".
+Reddit bot that replies to comments that contain "keikaku" with "Translator's note: Keikaku means plan".

 A small project I took on to start learning Python.